Steps to setting up your small business 401(k)

 Finalize your payroll procedures

-Depositing employee and employer contributions accurately and in a timely way is critical to a well-run 401(k) plan.
-TPAs and recordkeepers will make technology and support available for handling your plan-related payroll tasks—and it’s up to you and your team to decide how much of the process you want to handle yourself.
+Depositing employee and employer contributions in an accurate and timely way is critical to a well-run 401(k) plan.
+TPAs and recordkeepers can make technology and support available for handling your plan-related payroll tasks—and it’s up to you and your team to decide how much of the process you want to handle yourself.

 The good news is that leading payroll providers are experienced at integrating 401(k) processing.
 Better yet, your provider may have a formal relationship with your recordkeeper.
 If so, consider taking advantage of it.